jweissman/nomos/README.md

 i think the imperials didn't necessarily understand much about Atrakarata, even as they built vast temples to their city's patron, Atrakarata of the Light beyond Heaven, for her cult was one of veils and mysteries, and her disciplies were not going around discussing the sayings and doings of their god.

-So we know that Atrakarata is a very old god, and that she revealed something truly wonderful to her people in the desert, and also that the empire never really understood either her cult or even her scholar-tinkers of the great towers... --For after a generation or two all the great power of nelos had collapsed!
+So we know that Atrakarata is a very old god, and that she revealed something truly wonderful to her people in the desert, and also hypothesize perhaps that the empire never really understood either her cult or indeed even her own scholar-tinkers of the great towers... --For after a generation or two all the great power of Nelos had collapsed!
 Did they perhaps try to use the fruits of Atrakarata's teachings against her wishes?

 [If you really must go to the lands of Nem'ea, seek Qutb Oasis.
 There is an old man who knows many curious things about the relics...]

 # Items

+-3. infra
+  - [ ] ci/cd -- release pipeline

 -2. bugs
   - [x] worldgen -- invisible blocks??
   - [x] worldgen -- remove doodads (before placing large objects)

 -1. tech debt / qol
+  - [ ] make things testable / test important things
   - [ ] extract thenia (rpg world model) to own upstream lib

 0. universe + hud